jhorey/ferry/docs/sources/index.rst

 Big Data Development Environment using Docker
 =============================================

-Ferry lets you define, run, and deploy big data stacks on your local machine using Docker.
+Ferry lets you provision and deploy big data stacks on your local machine using Docker.
 Just define your application like this:

 .. code-block:: javascript